CLIENT SUCCESS STORY: Manufacturing company uses the Asentia LMS and eLearning to meet training requirements of the ISO 9001/TS-16949 Certification

 The Asentia LMS platform allowed AWC to convert a manual, cumbersome process into a streamlined and automated workflow that not only fully supports the training goals of the organization, but also provides their employees with the resources they need to do their jobs more effectively.
 The benefits of Asentia’s training automation were felt almost immediately and supervisors are now able to quickly and easily manage accurate employee progress reports, while employees enjoy a digital, central, and standardized system for accessing job training.
-AWC expects that with this company-wide quality improvement initiative, they will achieve successful audits and receive their ISO/TS-16949 certification this spring.
+With this company-wide quality improvement initiative, AWC achieved their ISO/TS-16949 certification.

 Plans for the Future

-Ultimately, a major goal for AWC is to achieve their ISO/TS-16949 certification and adopt new quality improvement processes that will allow them to be recognized as a leader in their industry.
+AWC has achieved their ISO/TS-16949 certification and adopted new quality improvement processes, and they are recognized as a leader in their industry.
 After seeing the successes from using an LMS to deliver their Skill Block training, they are planning to use Asentia for delivering other crucial training initiatives like new employee onboarding and succession training.
 Asentia’s learning automation features have allowed AWC supervisors and trainers the ability to focus on quality management within their business and they are excited to discover new ways it can further improve their processes.